nopnop2002/python-periphery-example/README.md

 - Milk-V Dio 256M board using Microsemi Corporation SG2002 chips.
 ![Milk-V_Duo_256M](https://github.com/nopnop2002/python-periphery-example/assets/6020549/94e16c73-b2b5-4036-8965-d406aded7092)

-The downside is that there is less example python code.
 I used it to check the operation of these Linux boards.

 # Installation